gianfrancodemarco/resume-builder/CONTRIBUTING.md

 1. Ask to be assigned to an issue
 2. Fork the repository
 3. Create your feature branch (`git checkout -b 38-add-some-feature`)
-4. Commit your changes (`git commit -m 'Add some feature'`) 4.1 Add/or update tests if needed
+4. Commit your changes (`git commit -m 'Add some feature'`)
+    a.
+Add/or update tests if needed
 5. Push to the branch (`git push origin 38-add-some-feature`)
 6. Open a Pull Request